 Japanese House Built by Off Grid Champion - Brian Schulz The Japanese Forest House is a confluence of my love of small spaces, my passion for local materials, and my fascination with tradtional Japanese architecture.
 For those familiar with the intensely refined art of traditional Japanese carpentry, applying the title of 'Japanese' onto my house might be laying it on a bit thick.
 It's true I've fallen short of the refinement found in the homes of the upper classes, however, the work still embraces the design principles that make the traditonal tea houses (which were, ironically, modeled after peasant shacks) so appealing.
 Oversized beams, live edge slabs, natural timbers, real plaster walls, and minimal decoration, all encourage a deep sense of calm.
 What I love about this structure is that it is architecturally honest, meaning that where a lag bolt or a deck screw or a 16 penny nail was used, no attempt to was made to conceal them.

 Cozy Outdoor Fireplace Hut is a Warm Glowing Play Place This artful outdoor fireplace from Haugen/Zohar Architects is integrated with a nearby playground, allowing families a chance to duck in and take the chill out of a cool evening playtime.
 The fireplace, built on a playground in Trondheim, Norway, is a wonderfully whimsical structure that provides a place not only to warm up, but to spend time telling stories.
 Its unique shape is reminiscent of traditional Norwegian turf structures, with a hole at the top for the smoke to escape.
 A concrete base provides a seating area all around the fire, encouraging bonding over scary stories or tall tales.
-Kids are encouraged to play in the structure, giving it a triple life as a decorative structure, a functional warming-up space, and an extension of the nearby playground.
 The architects, faced with an extremely limited budget, found an inexpensive building material at a nearby construction site.

 Cave man of the Blue Mountains: Lionell Buckett's ecological creation Could not load plugins: File not found Cave dweller in the mountains Stunning drone footage of Lionel Buckett's cave home at the base of Mount Tomah in the Blue Mountains.
 There are cave dwellers in the Blue Mountains.
 The oldest rocks in the range were formed from marine sediments deposited some 400 million years ago.
 Just visible in a cliff face a few kilometres from the botanic gardens at the base of Mt Tomah, it has world heritage views of Mount Wilson and rain forest.
 The cave's "passive solar design" makes it warm in winter and cool in summer.
 The cave well suits his sustainable approach with very little excavation required.
 "I came across it when I was bush walking," he said.
 The area is heavy with history with evidence of Aboriginal presence including a carving of a kangaroo and an etching of a woman giving birth.
 Lionel Buckett has designed and built a cave house on his property in Berambing in the Blue Mountains.

 Slumtube: Affordable Housing Made From Shipping Pallets!
 Remember the efficient and affordable Pallet House from last spring?
 Well designers Andreas Claus Schnetzer and Pils Gregor have bested their original design with an even lower-cost shipping pallet home that was completed this year in South Africa.
 The 'Slumtube' utilizes discarded pallets along with other local materials like clay and straw to make an insulated and affordable home that can withstand the extremely hot and cold temperatures of Johannesburg.
 Schnetzer and Gregor built upon what they learned from constructing modular pallet houses, improving upon their original design to make it even more affordable.
-In Johannesburg, temperatures can fluctuate from 45 degrees C in the summer to -2 degrees in the winter, and many homes are not equipped to keep residents comfortable.
-Slumtube transforms these pallets and other recycled materials into a semi-circular long houses that is insulated from heat and cold. + PalettenHaus Images © PalettenHaus
+In previous designs, the pallets were used as floors, walls, ceilings and cladding, but they required sturdy wood beams, which were the most expensive part of the home.
+The new round design eliminates some of these expensive beams, but it’s still designed and built to European standards for structural soundness. + PalettenHaus Images © PalettenHaus